-Board agendas should continue to evolve in 2019.
-The game-changing implications of technology/digital innovation, scrutiny of corporate culture, growing demands to address environmental and social issues, and investor expectations for greater board engagement, diversity, and long-term value creation should all drive a sharper focus on positioning the company for the future.
-Combined with concerns about mounting trade tensions, resurging debt, high valuations, and political swings in the U.S., UK, and elsewhere, the year ahead will require a careful balance of near-term focus, agility, and long-term thinking.
+Board agendas should continue to evolve in 2019 as the game-changing implications of technology/digital innovation, scrutiny of corporate culture and leadership, growing demands for companies to address environmental and social issues, and investor expectations for greater board engagement and diversity and long-term corporate performance all drive a sharper focus on positioning the company for the future.
+Combined with a slow-growth economy, uncertainty around trade tensions and political concerns, the year ahead will require a careful balance of near-term focus, agility, and long-term thinking.

 Drawing on insights from our conversations with board chairs, board members and company secretaries over the past twelve months, we have highlighted 8 issues that, in our opinion, boards should keep in mind as they approach and execute their 2019 agendas.

 © 2020 KPMG Huazhen LLP, a People's Republic of China partnership, KPMG Advisory (China) Limited, a limited liability company in China, KPMG, a Macau partnership and KPMG, a Hong Kong partnership, are member firms of the KPMG global organisation of independent member firms affiliated with KPMG International Limited ("KPMG International"), a private English company limited by guarantee.
 All rights reserved.
 The KPMG name and logo are registered trademarks or trademarks of KPMG International.

 For more detail about the structure of the KPMG global organisation please visit https://home.kpmg/governance.